Wakup/Wakup-Android-SDK/README.md

 | **mapMarkers** | Customized markers to represent offers in Map View.
 | **locationEnabled** | Defines if the application should use user location and display nearest offers.
 Default is `true`.
 | **companiesVisible** | Defines if the offer companies will be visible on list, detail and search views.
+| **expirationVisible** | Defines if the offer expiration date will be visible on list and detail views.

 ## Customization